 Marrakesh has the largest traditional market (souk) in Morocco.
 Also, it has one of the busiest squares in Africa and the world, Jamaa el Fna.
 The square is full of storytellers, water sellers, dancers, snake charmers, and musicians.
-During the night the square turns into a huge open-air restaurant.
-During the visit to the city, you will see the Koutoubia Mosque, built in the twelfth century in the reign of the Almoravid Dynasty.
+During the night, the square transforms into a massive outdoor restaurant.
+During your visit to the city, you will see the Koutoubia Mosque, which was built in the twelfth century under the reign of the Almoravid Dynasty.

 Not to mention that you will go through narrow streets and allies in the ancient city and will pass by “seven saints” during the reign of Moulay Ismail.
 The festival of the seven saints was at the request of the Sultan.
 The tombs of several figures were in Marrakesh to attract pilgrims.
 Overnight in the same hotel.

 Day 14: Marrakesh – Explore Marrakesh